 New tax proposals indicated by President Obama in the 2013 budget

 If the tax proposals, planned for the 2013 US budget are finally implemented and brought into effect then there will be notable changes in estate tax payments, generation-skipping transfer, and gift taxes.

 1. Talking about exemption limit the new exemption amounts that have been fixed for estate and generation-skipping transfer tax are kept at $3.5 million and $1 million respectively.

 2. The new taxable amount has been increased from the earlier 35% to a new flat 45% tax rate.

 3. Coming to the section, which talks about the provision of portability where the earlier facility that allowed a surviving spouse to utilize a deceased partner’s unused exempted amount, has been made permanent.

-4. Valuation discounts has also been talked about in the 2013 budget plan.
+4. Valuation discounts have also been talked about in the 2013 budget plan.
 In the present scenario due to the absence of good control and proper marketing techniques, the interests of business organizations suffer heavily.
-However, according to the 2013 plan module the value of interests will only be discounted in case of family businesses.
+However, according to the 2013 plan module, the value of interests will only be discounted in the case of family businesses.

-Some other significant changes that has been noted in the tax evaluation rules applicable for grantor trust’s are that unlike before landed property owned by the grantor trust’s will be included at the time of evaluating the grantor’s total estate under his possession.
-In addition all kinds of distributions which will be made in the lifetime of the grantor will be indicated as gift tax.
+Some other significant changes that have been noted in the tax evaluation rules applicable for grantor trust are that unlike before landed property owned by the grantor trusts will be included at the time of evaluating the grantor’s total estate under his possession.
+In addition, all kinds of distributions that will be made in the lifetime of the grantor will be indicated as gift tax.